isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    server must store the client identification information in the lease database as a search key.

--  When the client is trying to renew or release the existing lease, the server must be able to find the existing lease entry in the database for this client, using the client identification information as a search key.
+-  When the client tries to renew or release the existing lease, the server must be able to find the existing lease entry in the database for this client, using the client identification information as a search key.